stoffee/terraform-hcp-vault-eks/README.md

     <a name="SignInHCP"></a>
-2. Reach the HCP portal at this URL:
+2. Be at the browser window which you want a new tab added to contain the URL in the next step:
+3. Click this URL to open the HCP portal:

     <a target="_blank" href="https://portal.cloud.hashicorp.com/">https://portal.cloud.hashicorp.com</a>

-3. Click "Sign in" or first "Create an account" (for an "org" to work with) to reach the Dashboard for your organization listed at the bottom-left.
+4. Click "Sign in" or, if you haven't already, "Create an account" (for an "org" to work with) to reach the Dashboard for your organization listed at the bottom-left.

-4. PROTIP: To quickly reach the URL specific to your org, save it to your bookmarks in your browser.
+5. PROTIP: To quickly reach the URL specific to your org, save it to your bookmarks in your browser.
-5. PROTIP: HCP has a 7-minute interaction timeout.
+6. PROTIP: HCP has a 7-minute interaction timeout.
 So many users auto-populate the browser form using 1Password, which stores and retrieves credentials locally.

-6. Click "Access control (IAM)" on the left menu item under your org.
+7. Click "Access control (IAM)" on the left menu item under your org.
-7. Click "Service principals" (which act like users on behalf of a service).
+8. Click "Service principals" (which act like users on behalf of a service).
-8. Click the blue "Create Service principal".
+9. Click the blue "Create Service principal".
-9. Specify a Name (for example, JohnDoe-23-12-31) for a Contributor.
+10. Specify a Name (for example, JohnDoe-23-12-31) for a Contributor.

     PROTIP: Add a date (such as 23-12-31) to make it easier to identify when it's time to refresh credentials.

-10. Click "Save" for the creation toast at the lower left.
+11. Click "Save" for the creation toast at the lower left.
-11. Click "Generate key" at the right or "Create service principal key" in the middle of the screen.
+12. Click "Generate key" at the right or "Create service principal key" in the middle of the screen.
-12. Click the icon for the <strong>Client ID</strong> to copy it into your Clipboard.
+13. Click the icon for the <strong>Client ID</strong> to copy it into your Clipboard.
-13. Switch to your Terminal to type, then paste from Clipboard a command such as:
+14. Switch to your Terminal to type, then paste from Clipboard a command such as:
     ```bash
     export HCP_CLIENT_ID=1234oTzq81L6DxXmQrrfkTl9lv9tYKHJ
     ```
-14. Switch back to HCP.
+15. Switch back to HCP.
-15. Click the icon for the <strong>Client secret</strong> to copy it into your Clipboard.
+16. Click the icon for the <strong>Client secret</strong> to copy it into your Clipboard.
-16. Switch to your Terminal to type, then paste from Clipboard a command such as:
+17. Switch to your Terminal to type, then paste from Clipboard a command such as:
     ```bash
     export HCP_CLIENT_SECRET=abcdef123mPwF7VIOuHDdthq42V0fUQBLbq-ZxadCMT5WaJW925bbXN9UJ9zBut9
     ```